nosilver4u/ewww-image-optimizer/readme.txt

 * added: ability to re-test async/background mode if it gets disabled
 * changed: better compatibility between Autoptimize and ExactDN
 * changed: .webp files removed when restoring original from API
+* changed: Force re-optimize checkbox persists up to an hour if bulk optimizer is interrupted
 * fixed: CSS, JS, and other resources could be skipped by ExactDN in certain circumstances
 * fixed: Jupiter theme captcha incompatible with ExactDN
 * fixed: prevent calls to php_uname when it is disabled